We all know why the push-up is great. But there is more to the push-up.

 If you’re looking for some great upper chest exercises, check out this article.

-Diamond Push up Vs Normal Push Up
+Diamond Push up Vs. Regular Push Up

 The diamond push up puts more emphasis and is better for building the triceps and the pec minor compared to the regular push up.
 For some people, it is also harder than the regular push up, but some might find the reverse to be true.

-Diamond Push up Vs Wide Push Up
+Diamond Push up Vs. Wide Push Up

 The diamond push up is better than the wide variety in almost every way: it’s better for developing the chest and the triceps.
 The only area where the wide push up showed greater activation was the serratus anterior muscle.
 Contrary to popular belief, the wide push up offers no benefit over other variations, and could potentially place more stress on your shoulders that could lead to an injury over time.